benlue/jsonfp/README.md

     	def: {"pick": "title"}
     }

-By substituting options with another JSON-FP expression, an expression as simple as {op: options} can turn into a really sophisticated application.
+By repeatedly substituting options with another JSON-FP expression, an expression as simple as {op: options} can turn into a really sophisticated application.

+<a name="input"></a>
-### Applying input
+### Expression input
 When running a JSON-FP program, you have to provide the initial input data.
 After that, the input data flow will become implicit.
 For example, when operators are chained, input data will be fed to the beginning of the chain and every operator will get its input from the output of its predecesor.
 Another example is the 'map' operator which will iterate through its input (should be an array or a collection) and feed each element as the input to its child expression.
 In other words, the parent expression will decide how to provide input to its child expressions without needing explicit specifications by application developers.

 However, sometimes it may be convenient or even necessary to explicitly specify input to a JSON-FP expression.
 In that case, you can do the following: